Election Day Info

 Ronnie Davis-D is defending his current office against Jimmy Belt-R in the race for Liberty County Precinct Two Justice of the Peace.

-Orange County: No contested local races
+Orange County: One contested school board, three ESD races

 In Orange County there are no contested local races on the ballot.